 When it comes to psychotherapy for adults suffering from anxiety, compassion-focused therapy is growing in popularity as a treatment option.
 This type of psychotherapy focuses on self-compassion and involves recognizing unhelpful thoughts or feelings, whilst also helping develop positive inner resources to help respond differently.
 An experienced counsellor or therapist can assess whether this type of psychotherapy could be beneficial for an individual and offer advice tailor-made to suit the individual’s needs.
 Compassion-focused therapy can improve physical, psychological, and emotional well-being, so it is worth considering if you or someone you know is living with anxiety.

 Compassion-focused therapy can be a valuable tool for adults struggling with anxiety.
-Through this evidence-based approach to psychotherapy, individuals can learn how to recognize patterns in their thinking that are contributing factors to their distress.
+Through this evidence-based approach to counseling, individuals can learn how to recognize patterns in their thinking that are contributing factors to their distress.
 They can also develop skills to reframe their thoughts in order to cultivate self-compassion which can lead to long-term behavioral changes as well as reductions in symptoms associated with anxiety such as stress levels or negative thought patterns.
-If you are an adult struggling with anxiety it may benefit you greatly if you seek out the assistance provided by a qualified psychologist who specializes in CFT techniques.
+If you are an adult struggling with anxiety it may benefit you greatly if you seek out the assistance provided by a qualified psychotherapist who specializes in CFT techniques.
 Together you will be able to create a customized treatment plan that fits your needs so that you can live a more balanced life free from debilitating anxieties!